low305/Simple-kids-game/README.md

 this is a very simple Kids batman game my first attempt at coding and ive been learning python for about 3 weeks
+I belive it was a challenge on another app